dggcrypt/ETH-Dapp/README.md

 npm start
 ```

-5. Head over to `http://localhost:3000` in your browser and you're good to go!

 ## 📱 How to Use

 1. Make sure you have MetaMask installed in your browser
 2. Click the "Connect Wallet" button
 3. Accept the connection in MetaMask
-4. That's it!
-You'll see your:
+4. That's it You'll see your:
    - Wallet address
    - ETH balance
    - Current network